Robin Samples – Founder & CEO

 Nici found pure happiness along with the connection she was searching for the first time she stepped on her mat.
 She will have you grinning ear to ear in chair pose, giggling in boat pose, and wanting more in goddess pose.
 Join her and find the connection to your mat all over again.

 Rajiv ‘RajNATION’ Nathan doesn’t drink coffee–instead, yoga is his caffeine!
 Come for the energy, stay for the vibes.
 He blends beats and rhymes with movement to get you to expreeeessss yaaaself on your mat.
 As a rapping yogi, he’ll also probably drop some dope lyrics during your Chaturanga.
 Word.

 He received his RYT200 from Bare Feet Power Yoga in Chicago, IL, and is a certified Yoga Assistant.
-He gives props to Ali Wadsworth and Robin French for their tutelage in the yoga game.
+He gives props to Ali Brashler and Robin Samples for their tutelage in the yoga game.

 When he’s not on the mat, find him running his own business, making music, or talking someone’s ear off about WWE pro wrestling.